-What is Drug Test Strips?
+What Are Drug Test Strips?

-Drug Test Strip is a piece of ribbon made up of either paper or plastic used to screen for the presence of drugs in the biological specimens such as urine or blood.
+Drug Test Strip is made up of either paper or plastic used to screen for the presence of drugs in the biological specimens such as urine or blood.
 The strip has chemical pad or reagents which when comes in contact with the biological specimen reacts or changes color.
 It works on the principle of competitive binding of the drug substance and/or its metabolites to the testing strip.

 Most commonly used biological specimen for drug testing is urine.
 Drug testing strips are one of the most economical and safe ways to screen for drug misuse or dependence.
 There are single drug test strip kits to multi-drug test strip kits available in the market.
 People can choose single drug test strip kit to check for any one particular drug or multi-drug test strip kit to check for different drugs at the same time at the comfort of their house or any other place.